 Complete Tulum Packing Checklist

-Below is my suggestion for what to pack in Tulum!
-Keep reading below for extra packing tips based on the changing weather, the month you visit, and activities.
+Keep reading for extra packing tips based on the changing weather, the month you visit, and different activities.

 CLOTHING